 Bank of America Tower

-Bank of America Tower uses translucent high-performance glass in floor-to-ceiling glazing to permit maximum sunlight in interior spaces, in addition to featuring ““floating”” floors to facilitate more even, healthful, and efficient heating and cooling.
+Bank of America Tower NYC uses translucent high-performance glass in floor-to-ceiling glazing to permit maximum sunlight in interior spaces, in addition to featuring ““floating”” floors to facilitate more even, healthful, and efficient heating and cooling.
 It captures and reuses all rainwater and wastewater, saving millions of gallons of precious water each year.
-A very high percentage of the buildings materials came from recycled and renewable source within 500 miles of New York city.
+A very high percentage of the buildings materials came from recycled and renewable source within 500 miles of New York City.

 The 54-story building, rising 945 feet above the west side of Sixth Avenue, between 42nd and 43rd Streets, was completed in 2009.
 The $1 billion project was co-developed by The Durst Organization and Bank of America, which has committed to a 20-year lease for 1.1 million square feet as their New York operations headquarters.